Nevenall/Shift-X/System/01 Basics.md

 ### Assessing Factors
 <!-- todo - assessing factors section: this one takes threat into account.
 Which asks the question, do threats and powers need an introduction earlier.
 Like along with actions?
 That's part of the essence of the game.
 Also we want a good version of the magnitude chart up here with powers. -->
 To assess effect level, first start with your gut feeling, given this situation.

- Then, if needed, assess three factors that may modify the effect level: **potency**, **scale**, and **quality**.
+Then, if needed, assess factors that may modify the effect level: **potency**, **scale**, and **threat**.
 If the PC has an advantage in a given factor, consider a higher effect level.
 If they have a disadvantage, consider a reduced effect level.

+When considering factors, effect level might be reduced below limited, resulting in **zero effect**—or increased beyond great, resulting in an **overwhelming effect**.

+Every factor won’t always apply to every situation.
+You don’t have to do an exact accounting every time, either.
+Use the factors to help you make a stronger judgment call—don’t feel beholden to them.

 #### Potency

-The potency factor considers particular weaknesses, taking extra time or a bigger risk, or the influence of arcane powers.
-An infiltrator is more potent if all the lights are extinguished and they move about in the dark.
+The potency factor considers particular strengths and weaknesses; taking extra time or a bigger risk, or favorable power combinations.
+A fire power is more potent against defenses based entrely on ice.

-#### Threat

-Quality represents the effectiveness of tools, weapons, or other resources, usually summarized by Tier. **Fine items** count as +1 bonus in quality, stacking with Tier.

-*Thorn is picking the lock to a safehouse run of a gang renowned for Occult dealings.
-Her crew is Tier I and she has fine lockpicks—so she’s effectively Tier II.
-The Occult gang is Tier III.
-Thorn is outclassed in quality, so her effect will be limited on the lock.*

 #### Scale

 Scale represents the number of opponents, size of an area covered, scope of influence, etc. Larger scale can be an advantage or disadvantage depending on the situation.
 In battle, more people are better.
 When infiltrating, more people are a hindrance.

-When considering factors, effect level might be reduced below limited, resulting in **zero effect**—or increased beyond great, resulting in an **extreme effect**.

-If a PC special ability gives “+1 effect,” it comes into play *after* the GM has assessed the effect level.
-For example, if you ended up with zero effect, the +1 effect bonus from your Cutter’s {Bodyguard} ability would bump them up to limited effect.
+If a power or ability gives +1 effect, it comes into play *after* the GM has assessed the effect level.
+For example, if you ended up with zero effect, the +1 effect bonus from your {Bodyguard} ability would bump them up to limited effect.

 Also, remember that a PC can **push themselves** (take 2 stress) to get +1 effect on their action.

-Every factor won’t always apply to every situation.
-You don’t have to do an exact accounting every time, either.
-Use the factors to help you make a stronger judgment call—don’t feel beholden to them.
+#### Threat

+Threat represents the quality and force of a power or character.

+*Thorn is fighting her way out of the safehouse of a gang of occult fantatics.
+Her plant attack power is threat 1, the Occult's gang is threat 3.
+Thorn is seriously outclassed in threat, so she will have no effect unless she boosts the threat of her power somehow.*

 ### Trading Position for Effect